In this tutorial, you will learn how to install OpenCV 4 on the Raspberry Pi 4 and Raspbian Buster.

-If you watch the terminal output of the above screenshot carefully you’ll see that OpenCV 3.4 rather than OpenCV 4 was installed?
+If you watch the terminal output you’ll see that OpenCV 3.4 rather than OpenCV 4 was installed?

 At the time of this writing, PiWheels has not been updated with pre-complied OpenCV 4 binaries for Raspbian Buster.
 PiWheels normally lags slightly behind the latest version of OpenCV, likely to ensure compatibility across the major Raspbian releases.
 Once OpenCV 4 has been released for PiWheels I will update this section.

 That’s really all there is to it.
 You may skip to Step #5 now to test your install.